aantonello/vem-tabline/README.md

 * Possibility of reordering the buffers in the tabline.

-* Support for Vim's native commands (no re-mappings necessary —there are key mappings offered by the plugin but they are optional).
+* Support for Vim's native commands (no re-mappings necessary, there are key mappings offered by the plugin but they are optional).

 * Support to show the buffer number together with its name.